houseabsolute/precious/README.md

 ## Exit Codes

-When running in `--tidy` mode, precious always exits with `0`, whether or not any files are tidied.
+When running in `--tidy` mode, precious always exits with `0` if there are no errors when tidying, whether or not any files are tidied.

 When running in `--lint` mode, precious will exit with `0` when all files pass linting.
 If any lint commands fail it will exit with `1`.

-In both modes, if any commands fail, either by returning exit codes that aren't listed as ok or by printing to stderr unexpectedly, then precious will exit with a non-0 exit code.
+In both modes, if any commands fail, either by returning exit codes that aren't listed as ok or by printing to stderr unexpectedly, then precious will exit with a non-`0` exit code.

 ## Common Scenarios